Queen Jeongsun (Danjong)

-Life
+Biography

 Early life

 Lady Song was born in Jeongeup in 1440 into the Yeosan Song clan to Song Hyeon-su and his wife, Lady Min of the Yeoheung Min clan.
-When she was young, she followed her father Song Hyeon-su and moved to Hanseong.
+When she was young, she followed her father and moved to Hanseong.
 Lady Song’s character was described as polite and modest.

 Through her mother, Queen Jangsun and Queen Gonghye are her first cousins once removed, and is a first cousin thrice removed-in-law to Queen Jeonghyeon; the mother of King Jungjong.